The Environment and Climate Change Law Review: Russia

 - protection and enhancement of sinks of greenhouse gases, including sustainable forest management, afforestation and reforestation on a sustainable basis.

-In accordance with Article 42 of the Constitution of Russia, everyone has the right to a favourable environment, reliable information about its condition and to compensation for damage caused to his or her health or property by an environmental offence.
+In accordance with Article 42 of the Constitution of Russia, everyone has the right to a favourable environment, reliable information about its condition and compensation for damage caused to his or her health or property by an environmental offence.
 To this right corresponds a duty, which is enshrined in Article 58 of the Constitution, to preserve nature and the environment, and to take good care of natural resources.

 The universally recognised principles and norms of international law and international treaties of Russia are an integral part of the national legal system (Part 4, Article 15 of the Constitution).
 Therefore, ratified international treaties in the field of ecology have direct effect in Russia and have priority over the norms of national legislation.
-Russia is a party of more than 70 multilateral international treaties, agreements and conventions on environmental issues.
+Russia is a party to more than 70 multilateral international treaties, agreements and conventions on environmental issues.

 As one of the founding principles of the activities that impact on the environment, the Law establishes, in particular: